xpyx/solita-academy-2021/README.md

     cd solitaFrontend

-If you don't have expo-cli installed, now would be a perfect time to do that
+If you don't have expo-cli installed, now would be the perfect time to do it

     npm i expo-cli